Turn overpaying VAT

 What is the VAT Optimisation Potential?

-The VAT Optimisation Potential calculates the difference between the general application of standard VAT rates and the application of the VAT rates actually required, depending on the product class.
+The VAT Optimisation Potential calculates the difference between the general application of standard VAT rates and the application of the required VAT rates, depending on the product class.
 The latter considers all current exemptions and reductions.

-White paper “Automated tax rate determination as a success factor”
+White Paper “Automated tax rate determination as a success factor in European e-commerce”

 Solutions to automate tax rate determination simplify merchants’ processes, create competitive advantages and enable additional revenues.